wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    Here again, use of templates would enable developers in a rush to do what they need, but faster yet more securely.

-## 6. Counts of folders and files processed
+## 6. Counts and ratio of folders and files processed

    "Hackers" tend to focus more on features than specifics of data.
 So they often define sample files containing only enough data to provide the conditions developers and testers want to consider.